Message from the Provost

 The following resources are available to support survivors of sexual violence.

-University of Waterloo - Sexual Violence Response Coordinator
+University of Waterloo - Sexual Violence Response Team

 Health Services provides primary medical care for all registered University of Waterloo students.
 Our health professionals work to promote a safe, healthy environment for our students.